 The second reason people sway rather than turn is due to a belief that this lateral movement will help strike down on the ball and make that compressing contact we all desperately desire.

-I, for one, used to be strongly in this camp, and substituting the slide for a hip turn is one of the key reasons I moved from an 18 handicap down to an 11.
+I, for one, used to be strongly in this camp, and substituting the slide for a hip turn is one of the key reasons I shaved six shots off my handicap in just 10 weeks.

 Now, sometimes you might pull the sway off and slide forward at the perfect time, shallowing the swing out inches after the ball.